eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-eclipse.md

 # Creating and importing projects

-When you configure Codewind to be used remotely, you are ready to:
+When you configure Codewind to be used remotely, you are ready to create a project that you can build and run remotely.

-1. Create a new project
-2. Import a project from your local Codewind instance to your remote Codewind instance on the cloud
+If you have projects that currently exist on your local computer that you would like to continue to develop remotely, follow [Import an existing local project to the cloud](##import-an-existing-local-project-to-the-cloud).

 ## Create a new project